 Having worked hard Pauline (Alicia Leigh Willis - The Student) has built up the company she inherited with her sister Deanna (Susan Slome) and is in no mood to sell out when another company puts an offer on the table to invest in it.
 But Pauline has other things on her mind as she seems to be letting things slip; showing up late for meetings, beginning to misplace things and so on.
 It is doubly scary as their mother had suffered from Alzheimer's disease before she died and Pauline fears she may have the same.
 But is Pauline's health failing or is there something more sinister going on?

 I would not wish dementia or Alzheimer's disease on anyone but as someone who watches and reviews a lot of movies I wouldn't mind being able to forget some of those I have watched, a feeling I know I share with other movie reviewers.
-The irony is that it is not just the bad movies I would like to be able to forget but also many of the middle of the road ones as well because then I could watch a movie and not end up comparing it to others but also be oblivious to where it is going shortly after the movie starts.
+The irony is that it is not just the bad movies I would like to be able to forget but also many of the middle of the road ones as well because then I could watch a movie and not end up comparing it to others but also I wouldn't know where the movie is going shortly after the movie starts.

 That leads me to "Dangerous Company" which sees a business woman think she is suffering from Alzheimer's disease after seeming to become increasingly forgetful which leads to stress and a sense of losing control.
-The trouble is that most thrillers which feature a character becoming increasingly forgetful, misplacing things whilst missing appointments is pretty obvious and it then comes down to who is behind it all as in who is trying to make Pauline think she is going mad.
-And the worst thing is that "Dangerous Company" doesn't do much to disguise who is behind it especially for those who have stumbled across similar movies about mind games and being unstable.
+The trouble is that most thrillers which feature a character becoming increasingly forgetful, misplacing things whilst missing appointments is pretty obvious and it then comes down to who is behind it all, as in who is trying to make Pauline think she is going mad.
+And the worst thing is that "Dangerous Company" doesn't do much to disguise who is behind it especially for those who have stumbled across similar movies about those playing mind games and make someone think they are becoming unstable.

 What this all boils down to is that "Dangerous Company" is just another movie dealing with madness and manipulation, failing to bring anything new to the familiar set up which means this ends up predictable from start to finish.
 But in being ordinary at best it frequently ends up struggling to grab hold of your attention as it has all been done before.